kangpyo/ABCD_J/README.md

 Arguments

-eam: The EAM potential parameters.
+`eam`: The EAM potential parameters.

-sys: The system object containing atom coordinates and types.
+`sys`: The system object containing atom coordinates and types.

-neighbors_all: A precomputed list of neighbors for each atom.
+`neighbors_all`: A precomputed list of neighbors for each atom.

 Returns

-energy: The total energy of the system in electron volts (eV).
+`energy`: The total energy of the system in electron volts (eV).

 - Calculate the forces on particles in a molecular system using the Embedded Atom Method (EAM).